TRUMP: NDA ENFORCEMENT / LITIGATION INVOLVING TRUMP (JESSICA DENSON)

 Specifically, the Campaign claimed:

 Respondent breached confidentiality and non-disparagement obligations contained in a written agreement she executed during her employment with claimant Donald J. Trump for President, Inc. She breached her obligations by publishing certain confidential information and disparaging statements in connection with a lawsuit she filed against claimant in New York Supreme Court.
 Claimant is seeking compensatory damages, punitive damages; and all legal fees and costs incurred in connection with this arbitration.

-Denson did not respond to the arbitration process.
-A scheduling conference was held on May 22, 2018 and Denson did not appear.
+Denson did not respond to the arbitration process, as she was in litigation.
+A scheduling conference was held in arbitration on May 22, 2018 and Denson did not appear.
 She also failed to appear on August 20, 2018.
 On September 7, 2018, Denson notified the arbitrator of “pending litigation.”

 On March 26, 2018, Jessica Denson filed an action for declaratory judgment in the United States District Court for the Southern District of New York.
-In the action, Denson claimed the non-disclosure agreement was void for public policy, the definition of “confidential information” was too vague, overbroad and fails to provide any reasonable notice to employees about what is confidential.
+In the action, Denson claimed the non-disclosure agreement was void for public policy, the definition of “confidential information” was too vague and overbroad and it otherwise fails to provide any reasonable notice to employees about what is confidential.

 Despite any opposition, Team Trump proceeded to arbitration without Denson or counsel involved.
 Trump received an award:

 - $24,808.20 for legal fees incurred in defending the Federal Court Action;

 - $4,291.85 supplemental attorneys fees and costs incurred in the Federal Court Action;